Volvo VN: Second generation (2024–present)

 On January 23, 2024, Volvo Trucks unveiled the second-generation VNL.
-The design of the all-new model with upgrades such as digital mirrors and a full digital dash display, alongside numerous safety and aerodynamic enhancements.
-The truck is available with the D13 engine with four power options between 405 and 500 hp, and three torque options between 1750 and 1950 lbft.
+The redesigned model features upgrades such as digital mirrors and a full digital dash display, alongside numerous safety and aerodynamic enhancements.
+The truck is offered with the D13 engine with four power options between 405 and 500 hp, and three torque options between 1750 and 1950 lbft.
 The new VNL also features an updated I-Shift transmission, which Volvo Trucks states shifts 30% faster.

-The second-generation VNL also features four trim options: Core, Edge, Edge Black, and Ultimate.
+The second-generation VNL features four trim options: Core, Edge, Edge Black, and Ultimate.
 Six cab configurations are offered, including a day cab, 42-, 64- and 74-inch sleeper lengths, and two sleeper heights: Mid-Roof for all lengths and Full-Height for the 64- and 74-inch lengths only.

 Production commenced at New River Valley plant on October 3, 2024.

 VNL Electric

 On June 20, 2024, Volvo Trucks teased a prototype of a battery-electric version of the VNL.